 This small-group tour is approximately ten hours long and takes you on a full-day journey through Death Valley.
 You’ll see views like Zabriskie Point and Artist’s Palette and even have the opportunity to travel to the highest point of Death Valley: Dante’s Peak.
 The tour starts at a hotel pick-up and provides a boxed lunch and water.
 Tickets start at $229.00.

-Another all-inclusive day trip makes stops at the Badwater Basin, Rhyolite Ghost Town, and Ubehebe Crater.
-Pick-up and drop-off from most hotels in Las Vegas are offered, and breakfast and a boxed lunch are both provided.
+Another all-inclusive day trip stops at the Badwater Basin, Rhyolite Ghost Town, and Ubehebe Crater.
+Pick-up and drop-off from most hotels in Las Vegas are offered, and breakfast and a boxed lunch are provided.
 This trip lasts around 11 hours, giving you plenty of time to experience Death Valley.
 Tickets start at $221.99.
-For more information check out their website here.
+For more information, check out their website here.

 When's the best time to visit Death Valley National Park?

-The abundance of wildflowers depends on a variety of factors, including good warmth, solid rainfall, and little wind.
+The abundance of wildflowers depends on various factors, including good warmth, solid rainfall, and little wind.
 As such, the beauty changes year to year—if you’re lucky, you’ll catch the valley at just the right time.
 There are always flowers blooming in the valley in springtime, though.
 They may just be few and far between.

 What to Do in Death Valley in the Winter

-Winter camping in Death Valley is incredibly popular, given that it’s the cooler season of the year but still too warm for loads of snow.
+Winter camping in Death Valley is incredibly popular because it’s the cooler season but still too warm for loads of snow.
 The Furnace Creek Campground is one of the many campgrounds in the valley.
 Their peak season is between October and April, making it the perfect spot for camping from December to February.

-Individuals camps vary in seasons and may or may not require reservations.
-Be sure to check their statuses and see what’s available before heading out for your trip!
+Individual camps vary in seasons and may or may not require reservations.
+Check their statuses and see what’s available before heading out for your trip!

 What to Do in Death Valley in the Fall

 One of the best times to hike in Death Valley starts in the fall when the summer heat has died down.
-If you’re looking to do multiple hikes in a day, be sure to check out the easier ones.
-The Natural Bridge is about one-mile long and takes 45 minutes to hike round-trip (sans pausing along the way).
+Check out the easier ones if you want to do multiple hikes daily.
+The Natural Bridge is about one mile long and takes 45 minutes to hike round-trip (sans pausing along the way).
 There’s even a parking lot big enough for buses and RV’s.

 What to Do in Death Valley if You Only Have One Day

-If you’ve only got one day, consider making it a priority to visit all the places in Death Valley that the Star Wars series filmed in.
+If you’ve only got one day, consider visiting all the places in Death Valley that the Star Wars series filmed in.
 There are a couple of spots where it’s recommended you don’t hike in the hotter weather (the Golden Canyon and the Desolation Canyon), but that still leaves four places to visit!

-There may not be enough time to hike them all, but at the very least you’ll get to be standing on the spot where one of the biggest franchises was brought to life.
-A few of the spots are scenic driving instead of hiking, too, so you’ll be able to mix outdoor activities with moments where you can enjoy the AC of your car.
+There may not be enough time to hike them all, but at the very least, you’ll get to be standing on the spot where one of the biggest franchises was brought to life.
+A few spots are scenic driving instead of hiking, too, so you can mix outdoor activities with moments where you can enjoy the AC of your car.